The sordid (and scary) history of the Plum Island Animal Disease Center on Long Island

 // December 25th, 2012 // Odd Happenings

 In Gardiners Bay, off the eastern end of the North Fork coast of Long Island, there lies an island that is classified as one of the most dangerous places on the planet.
 It is not shown on most maps.
 Under high security and guarded by the Department of Homeland Security, the three mile long island is home to the Plum Island Animal Disease Center, a Level 4 Laboratory, the highest security rating granted by the United States government.
 In this lab, the most dangerous viral and bacterial agents are produced and tested.
-Evidence points to the lab being one of the most lethal, and unsafe, bio-warfare facilities in the United States.
+It has been long believed that the lab is one of the most lethal, and unsafe, bio-warfare facilities in the United States.

-Plum Island was named by the Dutch after noting the beach plums that grow along the shores.
-A Dutch map made in 1640 shows the name “Pruym Eyelant” (Plumb Island).
+Plum Island was named by the Dutch after noting the bounty of beach plums that grow along its shores – a Dutch map made in 1640 shows the name “Pruym Eyelant” (Plumb Island).
 In 1659 the island was purchased by Samuel Willis III from Wyandanch, the ruling local Indian Chieftain of Long Island, for a coat, a barrel of biscuits and 100 fishhooks.

 After passing through the possession of more than 20 families, the island was purchased in 1890 by the United States Government for $90,000.
 A Coast Artillery post, later known as Fort Terry, was established there.
 The location provided Fort Terry a commanding view of the Atlantic entrance to Long Island Sound.
 Fort Terry stood for over 50 years when during World War II, Plum Island was activated as an anti-submarine base.
 In 1952 Plum Island was later reactivated and assigned to the Army Chemical Corps where it was used as an Army biowarfare lab and animal and biological research facility with the stated purpose “to establish and pursue a program of research and development of certain anti-animal biological warfare agents.”